typotheque/public-documentation/deliver-glyphs-files.md

 > These instructions are specific to Glyphs 3.2.

+## Glyphs version

+Use the latest stable version.
+Do not use a “cutting edge” version.

-## 1. File format and interpolation model
+## File format and interpolation model

 “Font Info” window → “Other” tab: